wuest-halle/wuestbot/bot/README.md

 That's all for now

 ## To Do:
+- implement a SQLite database, that stores, which user already initiated contact w/ bot and what language they communicate in
 - implement responses specific to user id (so not everybody receives all messages)
 - implement parsing (b/c of special characters)
 - implement keyboard handler class for custom keyboards (in types?)